catamphetamine/anychan/README.md

 [`kohlchan.net` demo](https://catamphetamine.github.io/chanchan/?chan=kohlchan)

-Don't mind the slower speeds: the app can't use chan APIs directly (they don't allow it) and needs to send all HTTP requests through a public "CORS Proxy" that intentionally throttles connections to reduce load.
+Don't mind the slower speeds: the app can't use chan APIs directly (they don't allow it) and needs to send all HTTP requests through a free public "CORS Proxy" which introduces a delay.
+Also, until "infinite scroll" (streaming) for loading threads and posts is implemented rendering the whole page takes a lot of time because there's a lot of comments to render.
+It will be fast once "infinite scroll" (streaming) feature is implemented.

 This is a demo showcase project and currently has only a small subset of features.
 "To do":

-  * Add "infinite scroll" for loading threads and posts.
+  * Add "infinite scroll" (streaming) for loading threads and posts.
   * Add message posting.
   * Add thread watching.
   * Add thread auto-update.